 Testing the endpoints in Postman

-Let’s now put our API to the test by calling our endpoints.
-We will use Postman to test our endpoints.
 Make sure that your app is running.
-If it is not, run adonis serve --dev
+If it is not, run node ace serve --watch

 to start it up again.

-Below are tests for user creation and fetching users:
+These are the tests for user creation and fetching users:

 User Creation - Validation failed